acacode/kinka/docs/DOCUMENTATION.md

 Here is all public documentation about kinka.

-If you not found answer on your question don't be shy to [post your question here](https://github.com/acacode/kinka/issues)
+If you didn't find the answer on your question don't be shy to [post your question here](https://github.com/acacode/kinka/issues)

 Kinka have two versions: **development** and **production** (~4KB)